 Global economy - The Eurozone debt crisis has continued to cast a cloud over world economy and has depressed growth in most countries.
 This has impacted the UK economy which is unlikely to grow significantly in 2012 and is creating a major headwind for recovery in 2013.
 Quarter 2 of 2012 was the third quarter of contraction in the economy; this recession is now the worst and slowest recovery of any of the five recessions since 1930.

 The Eurozone sovereign debt crisis has abated somewhat following the European Central Bank's (ECB) pledge to buy unlimited amounts of bonds of countries which ask for a bailout.
 The immediate target for this statement is Spain which continues to prevaricate on making such a request and so surrendering its national sovereignty to Independent Monetary Fund (IMF) supervision.
-However, the situation in Greece is heading towards a crunch point as it fails vet again to live up to its commitments to reduce its annual government deficits in line with the agreement under the second bailout.
-This is jeopardizing the next tranche of bailout monies, without which, Greece will run out of cash before the end of 2012.
-Many commentators view a Greek exit from the Euro as inevitable and severe austerity measures were to be attempted.
-This question is more in terms of how much damage would a Greek exit do and whether contagion would spread to cause Portugal and Ireland to also leave the Euro.
+However, the situation in Greece is heading towards a crunch point as the Eurozone imminently faces up to having to relax the time frame for Greece reducing its total debt level below 120% of GDP and providing yet more financial support to enable it to do that.
+Many commentators still view a Greek exit from the Euro as inevitable as total debt now looks likely to reach 190% of GDP i.e. unsustainably high.
+The question remains as to how much damage a Greek exit would do and whether contagion would spread to cause Portugal and Ireland to also leave the Euro, though the longer a Greek exit is delayed, the less likely are repercussions beyond Greece on other countries and on EU banks